Clarkston, Pullman set to join Greater Spokane League

 The change gives the new league a bigger focus in Spokane as Pullman and Clarkston will be the only teams not from that area.

-Clarkston to Deer Park, just north of Spokane, would be the furthest travel distance in the new league — about a two-and-a-half-hour drive.
+Clarkston to Deer Park, just north of Spokane, would be the farthest travel distance in the new league — about a two-and-a-half-hour drive.

 The biggest positive is the new league could mean more bids to state tournaments.
 Currently, the GNL participates in crossover games with the Central Washington Athletic Conference for additional berths to State.